 The files deleted are all those previously read from this file ID via readGlobalFile by the current job into the job's file-store-provided temp directory, plus the file that was written to create the given file ID, if it was written by the current job from the job's file-store-provided temp directory.

-Parameters or str fileStoreID (toil.fileStores.FileID) - File Store ID of the file to be deleted.
+Parameters fileStoreID - File Store ID of the file to be deleted.